 What is Ethereum?

-Ethereum is a decentralized open-source blockchain featuring smart-contract functionality.
+Ethereum is a decentralised open-source blockchain featuring smart-contract functionality.
 Ether is the cryptocurrency generated by Ethereum miners as a reward for computations performed to secure the blockchain.

 What determines the price of Ethereum?